jimmyl02/proteinmodeling/README.md

 ![Graphic explaining distance matching](https://i.ibb.co/Lv3Bqsj/distance-And-Name-Matching-Graphical.png)
 ## Methods to explore

- - 3d template matching wtih eigenspaces
+ - 3D template matching wtih eigenspaces
  - Utilizing angle between atoms to reduce search space

 ## Usage

+NOTE:The **proteinModel<span></span>.py** file should not be modified unless attempting to change how the program works

 The main file is **proteinModel<span></span>.py** which contains all methods and code needed to load a template from a protein.
 The functions are documented within the file.
 An example of using the MAN binding site on protein with PDBID 2CIX can be found in the **exManBinding<span></span>.py** file and shows how the config options are set and how to load and use data.
 In the example, the template from 2CIX is attempted to match and find all sites on 2CJ2.